Haaland signing for Barça: father and Raiola meet with Laporta

 Erling Haaland’s father, Alf-Inge Haaland, and the representative of the Norwegian star of Borussia Dortmund, Mino Raiola, arrived this Thursday at Barcelona airport to meet with the president of FC Barcelona, Joan Laporta, according to the sports newspaper Sport .

-Both Raiola and Haaland’s father traveled to the Catalan capital to meet with Joan Laporta, president of Barça, and Mateu Alemany, director of football of the Barça club, a meeting planned since Laporta returned to the presidency of the entity, says Sport.
+Both Raiola and Haaland’s father traveled to the Catalan capital to have a meeting with Joan Laporta, president of Barça, and Mateu Alemany, director of football of the Barça club, a meeting planned since Laporta returned to the presidency of the entity, he says Sport.

 Mbappé, Haaland: the 25 most valuable players in the world